jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Practicing scales without sounding like a robot

-Th way to avoid accidentally programming ourselves into scale-playing robots is to *always be mindful* when practicing scales.
+The way to avoid accidentally programming ourselves into scale-playing robots is to *always be mindful* when practicing scales.
 We have to think about each note as we play it.

-For example, what note is it?
+For example, which note is it?
 Which scale degree?
 What’s the interval from the tonic?
 What’s the interval from the root of the chord?